Home

 The first West Point class numbered only 10 cadets.
 In its earliest years, the academy struggled because of a poorly defined mission, internal dissention, and insufficient staff.
 It wasn't until Sylvanus Thayer (Class of 1808) was appointed superintendent in 1817 that West Point began to grow and establish rich traditions.
 Thayer combined officer trainer with higher academic standards, complemented by a strict code of conduct.

 Under Thayer's tutelage, West Point emerged as the nation's preeminent civil engineering school.
 Graduates of the USMA were largely responsible for many of early America's engineering marvels; dams, harbors, bridges, charting unexplored lands and rivers, forging an infrastructure of pioneer roads and railway lines, and constructing the dome on the U.S. Capitol.
-Near the start of 20th century, the ingenuity of the Army Corps of Engineers led to the construction of one the most magnificent human achievements of all time, the Panama Canal.

 West Point 1828